homm/color-filters-reconstruction/README.md

 This is the first and only attempt to accurately reconstruct color filters using robust methods instead of manual color correction.
-For clarity, one of this images obtained using one of Instagram filters and second using applying accurate reconstruction.
+For illustration, one of the following images obtained using Instagram filter and second using applying accurate reconstruction.
 Try to guess which one is which.

 <img src="./static/reconstruction.jpg" width="400" alt="reconstruction"> <img src="./static/inst.jpg" width="400" alt="inst">

-To compare, this is the result of the **filter with same name** from a commercial set of Instagram-like filters.
+To compare, this is the result of applying **the same filter** from a commercial set of Instagram-like filters.

 <img src="./static/foreign.jpg" width="400" alt="foreign">